Nerang railway station

 Nerang railway station is located on the Gold Coast line in Queensland, Australia.
 It serves the Gold Coast suburb of Nerang.

 History

 Nerang station opened on 16 December 1997 when the Gold Coast line was extended from Helensvale.
 It served as the terminus until the line was extended in 1998 to Robina.

 Services

 Nerang is served by Gold Coast line services from Varsity Lakes to Bowen Hills, Doomben and Brisbane Airport Domestic.

 Services by platform

 Transport links

-Surfside Buslines operate eight routes from Nerang station:
+Kinetic Gold Coast operate eight bus routes from Nerang station: